amendelson/usc-course-spring-2019/week15/README.md

 # Week 15

-By popular demand, we'll be spending some more time with R, getting more practice with Github
+By popular demand, we'll be spending some more time with R, getting more practice with Github, and exploring other ways to use R.

 ---

 ## Hands-on